Steps to ensure foot and mouth disease is not brought to NZ

 - Do you have any animal products such as food items and souvenirs such as skulls and untanned leather?

-Make sure you answer these honestly.
+Make sure you give honest answers.
 A false declaration may incur a $400 fine.

 All travellers can help protect New Zealand